Sturm-Liouville operators with measure-valued coefficients

-From Lemma~\ref{lem:WronskPropSR} one sees that all self-adjoint restrictions of $\Tmax$ with separate boundary conditions are real with respect to the natural conjugation in $\Lr$.
-In the case of coupled boundary conditions in general this is not the case Again we will determine the self-adjoint restrictions which are multi-valued in the next section.
+From Lemma~\ref{lem:WronskPropSR} one sees that all self-adjoint restrictions of $\Tmax$ with separated boundary conditions are real with respect to the natural conjugation in $\Lr$.
+In the case of coupled boundary conditions this is not the case in general.
+Again we will determine the self-adjoint restrictions which are multi-valued in the next section.